-Indrani Maitra is a sophomore, and this is her second year on The Review.
+Indrani Maitra is a junior, and this is her third year on The Review.

 “Red Herring” explores love stories, murder mystery

 Detective Maggie Pelletier (played by junior Sacha Waters) kneels over the body bag, examining the corpse within.
 “I Like Ike” and Red Scare-era posters plaster the wall behind her, setting the stage for the 1950s mystery of “Red Herring.”